leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 #### Automatic Publishing

-The OER Harvester can be configured in such a way that for every harvested Object a record is compiled immediately.
+The OER Harvester can be configured in such a way that for every harvested Object, a record is compiled immediately.
 Then OER on the installation are effectively published automatically through the OAI-PMH interface, as soon as an eligible copyright is chosen for them.
-If that is the desired behavior, choose the same Category for harvested and published OER in the Harvester's cron job configuration.
+If that is the desired behaviour, choose the same Category for harvested and published OER in the Harvester's cron job configuration.

-If on the other hand OER should not be published automatically, for example for quality control, two different Categories should be chosen.
+If on the other hand OER should not be published automatically, for example for quality control, two different Categories should be selected.
 In this case, Objects must be moved (or linked) manually from the Category for harvested OER to that for published OER.